Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 Single-Family Homes

-Single-family homes in Chicago and surrounding suburbs typically see the standard 5-5.5% total commission.
+Single-family homes in Chicago and surrounding suburbs, from Naperville to Orland Park, typically see a listing fee near an example 2.5-3%, with buyer-agent compensation negotiated separately.
 Higher-priced single-family properties may warrant negotiation given the larger absolute dollar amounts involved.

 SuburbMedian PriceDays to ContractSale-to-List